 Risks Associated with Money Laundering and Terrorist Financing

-4. Determine whether the bank’s system for monitoring PEPs for suspicious activities, and for reporting of suspicious activities, is adequate given the bank’s size, complexity, location, and types of customer relationships.
+- Determine whether the bank's system for monitoring bank-identified PEP customer accounts for suspicious activities, and for reporting suspicious activities, is adequate given the bank's risk profile.

-7. On the basis of examination procedures completed, including transaction testing, form a conclusion about the adequacy of policies, procedures, and processes associated with PEPs.
+- Based on examination and testing procedures completed, form a conclusion about the adequacy of policies, procedures, and processes associated with bank-identified PEP customers.

 |< Previous Page